s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 #### <b>Title:</b> CSS dropdown menu transition
 <blockquote>
-  I am trying to add dropdown transition for the menu I am working on, but it seems that I have no idea what I am doing wrong.
+  "I am trying to add dropdown transition for the menu I am working on, but it seems that I have no idea what I am doing wrong.
 The menu itself appears instantly, ignorning the transition effect.

-CSS code I use for transition:
+CSS code I use for transition:"
 </blockquote>
 ```
 -webkit-transition: height 0.3s ease-in;